 So how do we maintain proactivity when we want to slip into passivity?

 1 – Having support and accountability.
 Men that are chasing what God is calling them to personally and relationally will raise the bar for you as well.
 Today, I love knowing there are men in my life who refuse to settle for passivity.
 They want as much healing and redemption as possible in their relationships, so they don’t stop serving, leaning in, practicing intimacy, etc. That keeps me wanting to stay on the gas as well.

 2 – Utilizing the fix-it part of our personality.
 A lot of us are fixers or problem solvers.
 Problems give us an opportunity to engage our analytical brains.
 While we can’t just jettison our empathy, we can utilize the fix-it mentality to stay proactive.
 Get creative thinking about how to build trust.
 Practice some new ways of communicating what you really feel about your wife and family.
 Analyze what works and what doesn’t in the logistics of your life and put some new rhythms in place.
 Tweak, change, test, iterate.

 3 – Finally, remember that proactivity is spiritual.
 It was a character trait of Jesus.
 He was on the move and on a mission constantly.
 Yes, he had moments of quiet and rest, moments where he just kicked back and regrouped.
 But even then he wasn’t simply “vegging out” as we would say.
 He was either recharging for the next round or doing intentional community.
 To avoid passivity and remain proactive is actually engaging our own sanctification process.

 If you’ve gotten passive, today is a great day to kick it back into gear.
-Grab a new book, call a buddy, watch some videos about recovery, create a new dialogue with your wife, start a new devotional (shameless plug – I recently launched my new devotional: Summit Devo), do something to re-engage.
+Grab a new book, call a buddy, watch some videos about recovery, create a new dialogue with your wife, start a new devotional (shameless plug – you can grab my devotional, Summit Devo, here), do something to re-engage.
 You (and those counting on you) will be glad you did.

 See all Blog Posts